cbohnert67/Objective-Data-Scientist/README.md

 [Demonstrations of the fundamental concepts from multivariable calculus](https://github.com/Mason-McGough/MultivariableCalculus)

-### Linear Algebra: the mathematics of matrices and date.
+### Linear Algebra: the mathematics of matrices and data.

 [Immersive Linear Algebra](http://immersivemath.com/ila/index.html)